Cynthia-Njambi/City-of-Chicago-Traffic-Crashes-Project/README.md

 5. **Logistic Regression (SMOTE)** performed poorly (0.3066), indicating that SMOTE did not effectively resolve class imbalance.

-**Final Recommendation**

-Based on the analysis, the **Neural Network** is recommended as the best model for predicting traffic crash causes, with **XGBoost** as a strong alternative.
-Future steps should include hyperparameter tuning to enhance model performance and mitigate overfitting, as well as employing model interpretability techniques to better understand decision-making processes.

-### **`MODEL PERFORMANCE`**
 #### Model Accuracy Comparisons
 ![Model Accuracy Comparison](images/Model_Accuracy_Comparison.png)